plandes/deepnlp/doc/md/ner-example.md

   connected to a CRF terminal layer.
 This network learns sequences of nominal labels, which in our case, are the NER tags.
 The `recurrent_crf_settings` entry contains the configuration for this BiLSTM-CRF.
+* The *Transformer* section has overrides the resource library configuration to use the vectorizers and feature attributes defined for our application.

 ## Code